Skip to main content

 Problem: The firecracker executable is not in PATH.Solution:

-1. Run the system setup script:
+1. Run the setup command:

 1. Or install manually using the HostManager: